 Undersheriff Jon Copeland says he has been impressed with the differences he noticed in inmate behavior since the parenting classes started.

 An educator from Family & Children Services comes to the Washington County Jail two to three times per week to hold the parenting classes for both male and female inmates.
 Each course lasts approximately 6 weeks.
-Once an inmate makes significant progress and meet benchmarks, they can proceed to weekly visits with their children.
+Once an inmate makes significant progress and meets benchmarks, they can proceed to weekly visits with their children.

 This week, Bartlesville Radio was invited to observe the parenting class for female inmates.
 Four women are currently enrolled in the program, with 10-12 others on a waiting list to participate.